BA Honours in Anthropology with Co-operative Education

 BSc Honours in Archaeology with Co-operative Education

-BA Honours in Development Studies with Co-operative Education
+BA Honours in Global Development Studies with Co-operative Education

-Concurrent BA in Development Studies and Bachelor of Education
+Concurrent BA in Global Development Studies and Bachelor of Education

-Note: Minors are offered in African Studies, Anthropology, Archaeology, and Development Studies.
+Note: Minors are offered in African Studies, Anthropology, Archaeology, and Global Development Studies.

 The Department of Anthropology and Archaeology takes a comparative, cross-cultural, and cross-species perspective to understand human beings.
 Anthropologists and archaeologists consider how humans evolved, how they shape—and are shaped by—their culture, and seek to understand the records they have left behind.
 Students are encouraged to take one of the field schools to gain hands-on experience.